Justice-Through-Code/spring_2022/lessons/01_command_line/instructor_outline.md

 ## 1. Show students the command line app/help them get set up
-* Terminal on Mac / Anaconda Powershell Prompt on PC
+* Terminal on Mac / Command Prompt on PC
 * Explain that this will look different for everyone

 ## 2. Introduce concept of 'working directory'